haritha1997/haritha1997.github.io/about.md

 ## About Me

-A final year Computer Science Engineer in the making.
+A Computer Science Engineer in the making.
 A "*jack of all trades*" personality- loves computer science, problem solving, writing, people's person and a dash of artistic mind.
 New learning can be always exhilarating; be it anything.!

 ## About the blog